Do mountain goats hibernate? Time for Goatboy to wake up and share his summer.

 This year, I kayaked more miles than I hiked.
 Yep.
 Over a hundred miles on St Mary Lake.
 Some moments were glorious.
 Others were quite horrifying.
 But every single one was worth it.

-St Mary lake is 10 miles long, fairly narrow, and only a few miles away from the continental divide.
+St. Mary Lake is 10 miles long, fairly narrow, and only a few miles from the continental divide.
 It’s defined by wind.
 Always blowing.
 But if you time it right and are lucky, you can catch a little magic.

 But if you don’t time it right or guess which way the wind’s going to blow, you can catch the full wrath.
 What can take an hour to paddle up can take you 3 hours to return.